Are you a Superwoman or a Superman? Yeah, me neither! My 7 tips to menu planning and money saving are going to be really handy then :)!

 6. Do some preparation in advance.

-As you making a Quiche tomorrow?
+Are you making a Quiche tomorrow?
 Well, get ahead and make the crust tonight.
 Think about what you will do in the upcoming days that could help get ahead, even if it involves chopping a few veggies for tomorrow's ratatouille.
 Every little bit helps in a busy life.
 Trust me.

 7. Look at what you have in your pantry and fridge.

-Your time is precious, specially the one spent with your family.
+Your time is precious, especially the one spent with your family.
 Although cooking is my passion, my family is my life and my number one priority so I try to be efficient.
 I am not perfect but I'm working on it :)!